craciunalbert/Personal-Projects/README.md

 __API testing__
   * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
+  * gained experience through manual testing of APIs with Postman
-  * know how to manipulate requests and create test cases using the SoapUI tool

-__Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively